cap-js/attachments/README.md

 }
 ```

-If there is no malware scanner available and the scanner is not disabled, then the uploading will fail.
+If there is no malware scanner available and the scanner is not disabled, then the upload will fail.

 Scan status codes:
 - Clean: Only attachments with the status Clean are accessible.